mithun-b-sw/thermo_work_simulate/README.md

 Yes, opaque pointers allow to extend the internal data structure and client part doesn't know.
 The functions exposed to client (interface) also doesn't need to change.

-Basically if client code is compiled, it doesn't need to compile again to link with the changes done only on library part.
+Basically compilation of client code doesn't need library code re-compilation, to link with the changes done only on client part.
+The same is true for compilation of library code with changes only on library code, which doesn't need re-compilation of client code.

 ### What simulations are attempted?